 How IoMT is different from IoT

 Internet of Medical Things is a branch of IoT and is used to address big data solutions and connected technology.
 Although, IoMT alone captures a significant share in the overall IoT industry.
-A set of properties and benefits offered by advanced technologies such as connected medical technology and eHealth contributes to the IoMT segment’s major dominance in the IoT industry.
+A set of properties and benefits offered by advanced technologies such as related medical technology and eHealth contributes to the IoMT segment’s central dominance in the IoT industry.

 Increasing concerns about handling and securing sensitive data related to patients in the form of real-time change in health conditions, location, treatment plans, medical records, and patient’s personal information coupled with enhanced reliability towards digital technologies boost the adoption of IoMT in the healthcare sector.
-A data security breach is a major issue faced by every domain, and healthcare organizations are no different.
+A data security breach is a significant issue faced by every domain, and healthcare organizations are no different.
 As per the report published by Aruba Networks, more than 87% of healthcare organizations are expected to use IoT devices.
-Among those already using IoT devices in the healthcare industry, near 90% reported a kind of security breach.
+Among those already using IoT devices in the healthcare industry, nearly 90% reported a security breach.